 I get this question all the time from managers or executive directors who are always questioning whether their MGOs are actually doing anything.

-Our answer to this is very simple.
-The combination of direct-response and MGO cultivation lifts all caseload revenue.
-When you take either out of the equation, you see a drop in revenue.
-Over time, because the MGO is continuing to build relationships with his or her donors, the communication strategy starts to skew more toward personal solicitation vs. mail or email.
+Over time, because the MGO is continuing to build relationships with their donors, the communication strategy starts to skew more toward personal solicitation instead of mail or email.

 This is an important point, so I’m going to repeat it.
-Over time, as the relationship builds, the communication strategy migrates or skews toward personal solicitation vs. mail or email.
+Over time, as the relationship builds, the communication strategy migrates or skews toward personal solicitation, instead of mail or email.
+This sometimes takes years.
+It’s really up to the donor.
+You cannot assume that donors don’t want to receive your appeals and emails until they tell you they don’t.

 It’s amazing how managers and executive directors have a hard time grasping this concept… until they see the data.

 Now, there’s another side to this topic as well.
 And that is at times what we’ve seen when MGOs rely TOO much on the mail.
-It can be used as a crutch to NOT get to know donors as they should and therefore neglect to personally solicit donors, relying rather on direct-response income to make their revenue goals.
+It can be used as a crutch to NOT get to know donors as they should and therefore neglect to personally solicit donors, relying rather on direct response income to make their revenue goals.

 See the tension here?